-Fruit.
 When serving fruit to your dog, make sure to remove all of the seeds first.
-Apple slices, orange slices, bananas, peaches and watermelon are all good choices for your best friend.
+Apple slices, orange slices, bananas, peaches, and watermelon are all good choices for your best friend.

-Carbs.
-Cooked baked potatoes or instant mashed potatoes just might be a hit with your dog.
+Cooked baked potatoes or instant mashed potatoes in small quantities just might be a hit with your dog.
 You can also try plain cooked bread for a doggie snack (without raisins!) or plain, cooked pasta and white rice are good too.
 Some veterinarians even recommend serving plain rice with some boiled chicken to dogs that have upset stomachs.